 The Commission, therefore, concludes that it is inappropriate to treat the costs of Duke's program as indivisible, with all costs being attributed to all the purposes of the program.
-Instead, it is necessary to attribute a portion of the costs to REPS compliance and a portion to other purposes (the broader program purposes outlined by Duke and compliance with tax normalization requirements).
-Only the costs attributed to REPS compliance may be recovered through the REPS rider pursuant to G.S.
+Instead, it is necessary to attribute a portion of the costs to REPS compliance and a portion to other purposes.
+Only the reasonable and prudent costs specifically attributable to REPS compliance may be recovered through the REPS rider pursuant to G.S.
 62-133.8(h)(1)(a).